 It’s like watching a highlight real, but you’re reading it.

-Before giving you direct news articles or pieces of writing that feature the inverted pyramid, let’s break down how you write in the inverted pyramid style.
+Before giving you direct news articles that feature the inverted pyramid, let’s break down how you write in the inverted pyramid style.

 Writers and journalist are taught to “front load” their pieces of writing, putting the most important and attention grabbing pieces in the beginning to hook their audience.
 The next pieces of writing should be of diminishing importance.